 Warm air in the winter and cool air in the summer

-A wall-mounted heat pump might seem like a complicated device, but it really isn’t.
+A heat pump might seem like a complicated device, but it really isn’t.
 In heating mode, the liquid coolant is turned into gas which absorbs the heat in the ambient air.
-Depending on the model, the device can absorb hot air in temperatures as low as -15°C (Comfort series) or -26°C (Performance series) and pump it indoors to heat your home.
-An integrated fan in the wall unit then disperses this heat.
+Depending on the model, the device can absorb hot air in temperatures as low as -30°C and pump it indoors to heat your home.
+Then the heat is disperse with the ventilation ducts or the indoor units.

 The reverse process occurs in cooling mode.
 Contrary to popular belief, a heat pump does not produce cold air.
 To cool down a home, the device simply draws hot air from inside the home and transfers it outside.